Which Businesses Are Considered Minority Owned?

-Minority Lending Program Success Story
+Minority Funding Program Success Story

 A woman-owned construction firm and their clients were suffering from the negative effects of Hurricane Sandy which, in turn, began to put a strain on their cash flow.

 Because of the disaster, many clients of the business found themselves in a difficult position to pay what was due, but business had to continue.
 The construction firm needed to eliminate spikes in monthly cash flow due to their client’s payments being delayed after invoicing.
 As the business progressed, they began having larger payrolls and vendor payments to pay out without knowing exactly when the collection would take place to cover their costs.

 Capstone helped by implementing spot factoring that allowed for the flexibility to choose which invoices, if any, to factor during the month.
 This was especially helpful during this difficult time and allowed for the construction firm to offset the effect that the burden of their clients was having on their operations.